jmcklondonuk/drawio_enterprise_architect_integration/README.md

 * class diagrams
 * component diagrams

 Let me know.
 Like the post at https://github.com/jgraph/drawio/issues/1663 if you want this function for loading *.xmi from EA integrated into Draw.io.
-It can be a draw.io plugin that adds a new menu item, or it can be added in the core.
+It can be added in the core.
 I'd like to see your suggestions.